MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 G6500 [Wnn]
 ```

-The guided Bore probe prompts the user for approximate diameter, overtravel, approximate center position, and probe depth.
+The **Bore** probing macro prompts the user for approximate diameter, overtravel, approximate center position, and probe depth.
 Executes `G6500.1` with the relevant parameters to run the actual probe.

 If the `W` parameter is set then this will be the WCS offset that will be zeroed.
 If no parameter is set then no WCS will be zeroed.